-- US assures India that H-1B visas issue not a priority for it
+- US assured India that H-1B visas issue was not a priority for it

 "There was a sense that there is a recognition of the contribution of the Indian tech sector.
 Certainly this is not very much...not a priority of the government.
 They are concerned with the immigration issue...most of the issues are quite different," visiting Commerce Secretary Rita Teotia told reporters at a news conference here.

-"Nevertheless when it is addressed, it would be part of the overall immigration package," Ms Teotia said.
+"Nevertheless when it is addressed, it would be part of the overall immigration package," Teotia said.

-India has been strongly taking up the case of H-1B visas with the Donald Trump's administration.
+India has been strongly taking up the case of H-1B visas with the Trump administration.

 H-1B, he noted, was a trade and business issue and not an economic issue, even though in the US context it was seen as part of the immigration basket.

 "What I would remind you that the President himself in his address to the Congress preferred a merit-based approach to the subject.
 We heard across the board a lot of respect expressed for Indian skills in the United States," Jaishankar said.

 "We have certainly made our point quite forcefully both in the Congress and the Administration.
 We believe it has been met with a degree of understanding," he said in response to a question.

 (This story has not been edited by NDTV staff and is auto-generated from a syndicated feed.)